vickysyloo/walkthisway/README.md

 * Jane's Walks
 * Airbnb
 * Google maps
-* the bitmaker community (especially bitmaker staff, and michael. and steven. you know who you are.)
+* the Bitmaker community (especially Bitmaker staff, and Michael. and Steven. you know who you are.)

-From the team here at WalkthisWay (Dinophile, Vickysylooooooo, Tinathientruong, Mokutsu)
+From the team here at WalkthisWay (Dinophile, Vickysyloo, Tinathientruong, Mokutsu)